White House says not involved in contract talks with GM, UAW union

-WASHINGTON (Reuters) - The White House is not involved in contract talks with General Motors Co (GM.N) and the United Auto Workers union, aimed at ending a nationwide strike that began late on Sunday, a White House spokesman and GM said.
+WASHINGTON (Reuters) - The White House is not involved in contract talks with General Motors Co and the United Auto Workers union, aimed at ending a nationwide strike that began late on Sunday, a White House spokesman and GM said.

 “The Trump Administration, including Larry Kudlow and Peter Navarro, are not involved in the negotiations between the UAW and GM,” said White House spokesman Judd Deere.